mattkelly/workshop-rs/src/overview.md

 > Note: This book is currently a WIP.
 Some sections may be missing or
 > incomplete.

-The following book contains a series chapters designed to be presented to newcomers to the Rust programming language.
+The following book contains a series of chapters designed to be presented to newcomers to the Rust programming language.
 Each chapter, otherwise know as talk, is designed to be approximately an hour long and feature both a speaking portion as well as a more interactive 'build something' workshop portion.
 The